dell/csm-docs/content/docs/csidriver/installation/operator/powermax.md

    | X_CSI_TOPOLOGY_CONTROL_ENABLED | Enable/Disabe topology control.
 It filter out arrays, and associated transport protocol available to each node and create topology keys based on any such user input. | No | false |
 5. Execute the following command to create the PowerMax custom resource:`kubectl create -f <input_sample_file.yaml>`.
 The above command will deploy the CSI-PowerMax driver.

-**Note** - If CSI driver is getting installed using OCP UI , create below two configmap manually using the command `oc create -f <configfilenamw>`
+**Note** - If CSI driver is getting installed using OCP UI , create below two configmaps manually using the command `oc create -f <configfilename>`
 1. Configmap name powermax-config-params
      ```yaml
 	apiVersion: v1